 You can see that we, in this ERC project, have our work cut out for us.
 This is just the first blog of many yet to come: about our journey through the archives, our fieldwork, and our research.
 We plan to reveal the tiny gems that this collection contains, but also the important finds that we hope to be able to bring to light.

-Some remarks:

-Wonderful subject and text!
-Have you considered reaching out to a (regional) newspaper like Leids Dagblad or Volkskrant?
-I would love to read about your research and all the things Van Manen bought and collected.

-Be careful with long sentences.
-Most of the time, when you use a comma, or -….-, or a colon, you can also use a period (.)

-Also, nice to see that you want to write a series of blogs about your discoveries.